okx/KIPs/docs/draft/OIP-32.md

 ## 2. Summary

-This OIP aims to provide a secure mobile wallet solution for OKExChain ecology.
+This KIP aims to provide a secure mobile wallet solution for OKExChain ecology.

 ## 3. Proposal